A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: The free-path case

 for every variations $\delta \R$ and $\delta \theta$ that vanish at the boundary of $\left[0,L\right]\times\left[t_{1},t_{2}\right]$, while $\delta \R$ also satisfy

 Calculating the variation on the left hand side of (\ref{LdA}), after integration by parts and reordering, we have

-Since (\ref{LdA}) holds for all the variations satisfying (\ref{delta}), it forces the coefficient multiplying $\delta \theta$ to vanish, while the coefficient relative to $\delta \R$ must take the form $\tilde{f} \R_{s}^{\bot}$, where $\tilde{f}=\tilde{f}(s,t)$ is the unknown Lagrange multiplier enforcing the constraint (\ref{nonhol}).
+Since (\ref{LdA}) holds for all the variations satisfying (\ref{delta}), the coefficient multiplying $\delta \theta$ must vanish, while the coefficient relative to $\delta \R$ must take the form $f \R_{s}^{\bot}$, where $f=f(s,t)$ is the unknown Lagrange multiplier enforcing constraint (\ref{nonhol}).
 The equations of motion then read

-We complement these equations with boundary conditions by relying again on the PoMBC.
-In contrast with what we did in the previous section, instead of introducing generalized edge coordinates first, we give directly the expressions for $\R_{t}$ and $\theta_{t}$ at the two ends in terms of generalized edge velocities.
-We do that through the following heuristic argument.